They Are a-Changin’

-And in 1971, Bryan schools became fully integrated with the new Bryan High School opening that September.
+And in 1971, Bryan schools became fully integrated, with the new Bryan High School opening that September.

 It also should be pointed out that the final integration was hastened along by a series of suspicious fires at four Bryan schools in 1970: Washington Elementary, Neal Junior High, Carver Elementary and Fannin Elementary.
 Washington, Neal and Carver were African American schools.
 Fannin was not.
-But both the Carver and Fannin fires were deemed to be arson.
+Both the Carver and Fannin fires were deemed to be arson.

-Finally, on July 23, 1971, Judge James Noel found that Bryan still had five schools that were considered illegally segregated and ordered the immediate desegregation.
-Bryan High School served only 11th and 12th grades that first year, and then became a full grades 9-12 high school in 1972.
+Finally, on July 23, 1971, Judge James Noel found that Bryan still had five schools that were considered illegally segregated and ordered immediate desegregation.
+Bryan High School served only 11th and 12th grades that first year, then became a full grades 9-12 high school in 1972.
 The former E.A.
 Kemp High School was repurposed as a school for 6th grade students at that time.

 1972: Manor East Mall becomes the first enclosed shopping center in the community.
 The mall was located at the site of the present-day Tejas Center.